 - New Mexico

 - West Virginia

-Aside from states that recognize transfer on death deeds (or affidavits) or beneficiary deeds by statutes enacted by the state legislature, at least three states - Florida, Michigan and Texas - recognize an "enhanced life estate deed," also referred to as a "Lady Bird Deed," under state common law.
-In these states, an enhanced life estate deed functions in a manner similar to a transfer on death deed.
+At least two other states—Florida and Michigan—recognize an "enhanced life estate deed," sometimes referred to as a "Lady Bird Deed."
+An enhanced life estate deed functions in a manner similar to a transfer on death deed.

-- First, the owner signs a new deed (or an affidavit) that states who should inherit the real estate after the owner's death.
-Note that in some states an attorney is required to prepare the new deed.
-In Florida, it is highly recommended that an attorney prepares the "enhanced" life estate deed in order to avoid inadvertently preparing a "regular" life estate deed.
+First, the owner signs a new deed that states who she would like to inherit the real estate at her death.
+Some states require that an attorney must prepare the new deed.
+For example, Florida law strongly recommends that an attorney prepare an enhanced life estate deed in order to avoid inadvertently preparing a regular life estate deed instead.

-- Next, the new deed or affidavit is recorded among the appropriate public land records.
-This is usually in the county where the real estate is located and should not incur real estate transfer taxes since there will be no immediate transfer of ownership.
-Recording fees vary from state to state and can range anywhere from $10.00 to upwards of $100.00.
+The new deed must be signed and recorded with public land records office, usually in the county where the real estate is located.
+Recording it should not incur real estate transfer taxes because there won't be an immediate transfer of ownership.
+Recording fees can vary from state to state.

-However, the laws governing these type of deeds or similar documents vary widely from state to state, and in the end, a TOD deed (or affidavit) or an enhanced life estate deed may not be right in certain situations.
+The ultimate goal of a TOD deed is to avoid the costly probate process after the owner of real estate dies.
+But the laws governing these types of deeds or similar documents can vary widely from state to state.
+In the end, a TOD deed might not be the right choice in certain situations.